FrancesCoronel/personal-website-v3/site/content/adventures/2015-02-24-that-tapia-conference.md

 Basically, the 2015 Richard Tapia Conference is this conference that promotes diversity in computing.
 It has been ongoing annually since 2001.
 The guy that the conference is named after is [Richard Tapia](//tapiaconference.org/about/tapia 'Richard Tapia'), who is this Mexican American math professor at Rice who is apparently pretty effective when it comes to promoting diversity outreach in STEM fields.

-Taking their goals from their website…
+Taking their goals from their website...

 _The goal of the Tapia Conferences is to bring together undergraduate and graduate students, faculty, researchers, and professionals in computing from all backgrounds and ethnicities to:_